sveiae/website/_pages/mission.md

 2) identifying which security flaws cause high risk to the business (hard).
 3) implementing cost effective solutions to said any high risk flaws identified (easy).

 Big corporations spend millions every year on step 1 and 2, so that step 3 is done right.
-SMBs, on the other hand, cannot spend on #1 and #2, which leaves them unable to implement sound cyber security solutions.
+SMBs, on the other hand, cannot spend on step 1 and 2, which leaves them unable to implement sound cyber security solutions.

 If SMBs can be helped with step 1 and 2, then it will be as easy for SMBs, as it is for big corporations, to implement cost effective cyber security solutions (step 3).